Lollipop (2008 film): Plot

 Eby promises that he will never reveal this truth to Jenny.
 Eby and Rose are childhood friends and neighbours.
 Eby and Jenny, Rose and Franco get engaged on the same day.
 A jealous Pranchi with the help of his robber friend mixes sleeping pills in Rose's and Eby's drinks and creates a plot which looked like Eby and Rose had spent a night together.
 Heartbroken, Franco and Jenny call off their wedding thinking that their partners have betrayed them.
 Eby and Rose tries to prove their innocence but fails.
 At the same time, Eby tells Jenny that she is Franco's adopted sister.
 Franco reveals the truth to Jenny, which makes her heartbroken.
 When Eby and Rose are unable to prove their innocence, they watch their families forcefully fixing their marriage.
 Franco announces Jenny's marriage with Pranchi before the wedding date of Eby and Rose, much to Pranchi's joy.
 At this point, the writer who was listening to Pranchi's story gets angry at him for his nature.
 But Pranchi proceeds with the story.

 On Jenny's wedding day, through Pranchi's friend, Franco learns about Pranchi's trick to marry Jenny.
 After getting caught, Pranchi kidnaps Jenny but Franco comes to saves her.
 In a fight between Franco and Pranchi, Pranchi dies in an accident.
 In an interesting twist it is revealed that it was Pranchi's ghost narrating his tale to the writer, and he is joined by the ghost of Chandykunju, Rose's father who dies minutes ago.

-Eby and Jenny, Rose and Franco get married and lead a happy life in the same house as both Jenny and Franco had dreamed from childhood, so that they will never be separated in their entire life.
+Eby and Jenny, Rose and Franco married and lived a life of happiness in the house they'd both dreamed of since childhood, a place where they'd never be apart.

 By this, Karunan realises that Pranchi is a soul.
 Upon this realisation, he faints.
 At this time, the soul of Rose's dad Chandykunju come to Pranchi.
 The movie ends when Pranchi and Chandykunju looking at Franco and Jenny's happy life.